The Difference Between a Business Coach and a Consultant: Which Do I Need?Jan 30, 2021

 There are programs that combine the best of both to meet your needs under the same roof.
 One of these might be the best fit for you if the consulting element fits the need you’re looking to meet.

 I’ll use our model at Value Prop as an example.
-Our proprietary Revenue Throughput System offers owners a blend of coaching and consulting outcomes by empowering them with a systematic approach for revenue growth.
+Our approach to working with owners offers a blend of coaching and consulting outcomes by empowering them with a systematic approach for revenue growth.

 Like a coach, we work with business owners to help them to develop into leaders that know where they want to take their business and how to get there.

 And like consultants, we help our clients implement solutions for their unique growth challenges.
-We walk business owners through diagnosing, transforming, and optimizing 8 revenue-critical facets of their business.
+We walk business owners through developing and deploying the strategic plans they need to get growth going again.

-Before you leave, learn more about our Revenue Throughput System by downloading our free brochure.
-I think you’ll find that our unique, systematic approach to growth will enable you to find solutions to your challenges and break through into new revenue growth.
+Before you leave, learn more about our process for working with business owners.
+I think you’ll find that our unique, strategic approach to growth will enable you to find solutions to your challenges and break through into new revenue growth.